Goldikova: 2010: five-year-old season

-Following her 2009 Breeders' Cup win at Santa Anita Park, Goldikova was rested at the Head family's Haras du Quesnay in Normandy until mid February, when she was put back in training at Freddy Head's base at Chantilly Racecourse.
+Following her 2009 Breeders' Cup win at Santa Anita Park, Goldikova was rested at the Head family's Haras du Quesnay in Normandy until mid-February, when she was put back in training at Freddy Head's base at Chantilly Racecourse.
 On 23 May, she won her 2010 debut at Longchamp in the Prix d'Ispahan, completing the 1850 m in 1:49.4 while holding off Byword (who subsequently won the Prince of Wales's Stakes at Royal Ascot) and setting a new stakes record in the process.

 In her second start of 2010, on 15 June, Goldikova won the Queen Anne Stakes at Royal Ascot, defeating the 2009 winner Paco Boy by a neck in 1:37.74, taking 0.5 seconds off of the stakes record.
-It was her ninth group 1 victory, and sixth victory against males.
+It was her ninth Group One victory and sixth against males.
 On 1 August, Goldikova competed a three-peat of wins in the Prix Rothschild.
 After she settled in third throughout the race, Oliver Peslier barely had to ask an effort of her before she raced away from the rest of the field.
 On 15 August in the Prix Jacques Le Marois, two weeks after the Prix Rothschild win, Goldikova suffered her first defeat of the year, second to Makfi.
 Her connections believed that it was largely because of the very soft ground, which she has shown her extreme dislike for in the past.
 However, she beat Paco Boy again for the second time.

-On 3 October, Goldikova made her final start before the Breeders' Cup Mile, defeating a field of 16 males in the Prix de la Forêt at Longchamp, including Dick Turpin, Paco Boy, and 1,000 Guineas winner Special Duty.
-By winning, she broke the record set by Miesque for the most Group/Grade I wins ever by a European mare.
+On 3 October, Goldikova made her final start before the Breeders' Cup Mile, defeating a field of 16 males in the Prix de la Forêt at Longchamp, including Dick Turpin, Paco Boy and 1,000 Guineas winner Special Duty.
+By winning, she broke the record set by Miesque for the most Group/Grade One wins ever by a European mare.

 She made history on 6 November 2010 when she became the first horse to win a Breeders' Cup race three times by winning the Breeders' Cup Mile at Churchill Downs, defeating Champion Turf Horse Gio Ponti by 1 3/4 lengths.
 On 16 November Goldikova was awarded with two Cartier Racing Awards, Horse of the Year and Champion Older Horse.
 She became the only horse to win the Champion Older Horse award twice.